 Family history of mental illness can also play a part in one's mental health.
 If a family member experienced mental illness, it can make one more susceptible to developing one.

 When dealing with psychological and biological factors, it is important to reach out to a doctor or mental health specialist to discuss your symptoms and come up with a treatment plan.
-Early detection can make a world of difference when it comes to recover.
+Early detection can make a world of difference when it comes to recovery.

-Social, Economic, Geopolitical, and Environmental Factors
+Social, Economic, Geopolitical, and Environmental Factors That Influence Mental Health

 The communities we live in can drastically impact our mental health.
-Social, economic, geopolitical, and environmental factors all deal with community.
+Social, economic, geopolitical, and environmental factors all deal with community:

 These four factors often affect one another and happen to us simultaneously.
 Understanding how these factors negatively impact our mental health can help us pick the most effective treatment plan for any mental health conditions that occur.